amantulsyan35/amantulsyan35/README.md

 - 👋 Hi, I’m @amantulsyan35
 - 👀 I’m interested in building stuff that makes human beings happy
-- 🌱 I’m currently learning Web Development and exploring the Internet
+- 🌱 I’m currently experimenting on web 2.0 and exploring the web 3.0
 - 💞️ I’m looking to collaborate on interesting projects
 - 📫 reach me at amantulsyan35@gmail.com